-- A. Court dimensions for 2v2 play will be the standard size of 26.3ft x 52.6ft when possible, but may vary based on availability of courts. - B. Court Dimensions for 4v4, 5v5, and 6v6 play will be the standard size of 30ft x 60ft when possible, but may vary based on the availability of courts. - C. Inclusive volleyball will be set at the reverse co-ed heigh when available which is 7 feet 4 1/8 inches.
-Men's volleyball will be set at the standard men's height when available of 7 feet 11 5/8 inches. - D. Volleyballs are a standard size 5 ball, training balls are not allowed for match play.
+- A. Court Dimensions for 4v4, 5v5, and 6v6 play will be the standard size of 30ft x 60ft when possible, but may vary based on the availability of courts. - B. Inclusive volleyball will be set at the reverse co-ed heigh when available which is 7 feet 4 1/8 inches.
+Men's volleyball will be set at the standard men's height when available of 7 feet 11 5/8 inches. - C. Volleyballs are a standard size 5 ball, training balls are not allowed for match play.